wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-04_Restconf_Python.md

 GigabitEthernet3       10.255.250.2    YES manual administratively down down Loopback10000          192.0.2.60      YES other  up                    up
 ```
+Code for this one can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/blob/master/RestConf_Python/add_interfaces_ietf.py)

 ### Use Case 3: Changing Loopback interface description (IETF YANG model)
 Next, we will change the description of the interface.
 Before we do so, let's see the current description of our loopback interface.